 When the head of the hospital’s pediatrics appears, his findings were Anabelle needed emergency surgery as she had a blockage in her intestines that needed to be fixed immediately.
 After the surgery, he tells Christy and her husband, Kevin (Martin Henderson), that Annabelle has a disease where she is unable to digest her food and there is no cure.
 Then refers them to Dr. Nurko (Eugenio Derbez) in Boston who is foremost in handling these kinds of cases.
 For now, Annabelle will have to eat through a feeding tube.
 She asks her mom “Why do you think God hasn’t healed me?”

-In her frustration, Christy goes outside talking to God…”Are you there?
+In her frustration, Christy goes outside to talk to God…”Are you there?
 Do you even hear me?
 Because I don’t hear you.”
-Talking to Kevin she tells him they need a right now solution to which he tells her they’ll get the solution by not losing their faith.
-To make matters worse her faith is further derailed by some accusatory church folk who are so far in left field concerning their family and Annabelle’s condition that Christy walks out of the church with the intentions of never coming back.
+Talking to Kevin she tells him they need a right now solution too and he tells her they’ll get the solution by not losing their faith.
+To make matters worse her faith is further derailed by some accusatory church folk who are so far in left field concerning their family and Annabelle’s condition that Christy walks out of the church with the intention of never coming back.

 In a desperate move, Christy takes Annabelle to see Dr. Nurko without an appointment.
 After flying all the way from Texas to Boston, she can’t seem to get past the receptionist, because the doctor has a nine-month waiting list.
 But, while eating in a local diner they meet a waitress, Angela Bradford (Queen Latifah), who sees Annabelle is sick and offers to take them on a tour of the city—Annabelle really enjoys the aquarium.
 Christy gets a call and there is an opening where they can see Dr. Nurko.